 Many business owners find significant savings by participating in manufacturer recycling programs.
 This sustainable approach not only reduces environmental impact but also provides financial benefits during your transition to Windows 11-compatible devices.
 Leading PC manufacturers support these programs, offering competitive pricing on new equipment.

-Before initiating any changes, implement a robust Windows backup system.
+Before initiating any changes, implement a robust Windows backup system to protect your personal files.
 Use reliable backup solutions and cloud storage services to prevent data loss during the upgrade to Windows 11.
 We recommend following the 3-2-1 backup strategy, meaning having three copies of your data, stored on two different media, with one copy kept off-site.
 This ensures that your data remains safe in any circumstances.

 You have to calculate all potential expenses, including new hardware costs, software licenses, installation labor, employee training, and potential downtime costs during the transition period.